Local Food and Drink Resources

 Slow Food Lake Tahoe

-Slow Food Lake Tahoe members’ community projects have included a food bank garden, community garden, compost collection, community skillshares, a salmon-buying club, and more.
+Slow Food Lake Tahoe members’ community projects have included a food bank garden, a community garden, compost collection, community skillshares, a salmon-buying club, and more.

 Additional Lake Tahoe, Truckee, and Reno food supporters: